-What are the Who might be What are you doing?
-Do you need to do anything Action by Action by Done hazards? harmed and how? else to manage this risk? whom? when?
+What are the hazards?
+Who might be harmed and how?
+What are you doing?
+Do you need to do anything else to manage this risk?
+Action by whom?
+Action by when?
+Done TIGEGI GO, named and now: cise to manage this risk; WIICH.